farzad-jafari/planet-angular/README.md

 PlanetAngularJS
 ===========

-This is the source code for Planet Node
+This is the source code for PlanetAngularJS

 To run this on your own machine*: